Improve your offline and online training and facilitation skills.

 - a peer-reviewed session design ready for implementation

-- a greater understanding of how to run effective workshops and convenings
+- a deeper understanding of how to select effective virtual tools and their potential impacts

-- connections with others who are on a similar learning journey.
+- connections with others on a similar learning journey.

 This lab is designed for people working with charities.

 The Session Design Lab is facilitated by Dirk Slater, who has spent the last quarter of a century finetuning his training and facilitation techniques.
 Over the last decade, he has been on a quest to deliver virtual sessions that don’t suck.
-He is the Facilitation Support Coach for MozFest, supporting and training the 500+ facilitators who deliver participatory sessions.
+He is the Facilitation Support Coach for MozFest, RightsCon & The Climate:Red Summit.

 Apply for a scholarship to The (Virtual) Session Design Lab.